An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 Beyond technological innovation, this project also represents a significant opportunity for local economic development.

-battery technicians
+battery specialist technicians

 electronics and energy engineers